 The mutant baboons arrived to the village, as I saw the massive horde advance.
 They were a terrifying image of utter ghastliness and awe of an inconceivable conception.
 This was the first time I had witnessed their full onslaught to the degree of sheer terror.
 They were impigrous and calculative in their measure of the actual strike.
 When the police officers fired at the mutant baboons it was too late, the baboons had begun the senseless bloodshed.
 Their swift agility was impossible to suppress with mere bullets of rifles it appeared.
 There were simply too many of them, and too few of the police officers.
 While they shot and killed countless baboons, the insurmountable numbers of them were disproportionate to the number of baboons that attacked the village.
 This disadvantage was what doomed and defeated the police officers.

-Those who survived scurried in their vehicles and left wounded and impacted, by the brutal baboon attack to the Prefecture of Police in Naha.
-Miraculously Dr. Yabu and I were able to survive as well the monstrous attack.
+Those who had survived scurried in their vehicles or were left wounded and impacted, by the brutal baboon attack at the Prefecture of Police in Naha.
+Miraculously Dr. Yabu and I were able to survive the monstrous attack.
 We had taken shelter under one of the houses, by the trees surrounding the village.
 I believe that the trees were what concealed our presence from the baboons.
 I was certain of that possibility, but there was one thing that was of a transpicuous understanding, these baboons were not any ordinary baboons or primates known to scientists.
 They were not definitely macaques or other monkeys known to exist in Okinawa or Japan.
 The thought of wild and untamed mutant baboons going on a total rampage, from village to village was a trepidatious horripilation to conceive or fathom.

 At the Prefecture of Police we were forced to contemplate every manner feasible to illaqueate or destroy the barbarous animals, before they murdered any more villagers.
-We had learned afterwards that the mutant baboons had attacked the villages of Higashi and Ogimi, with the exact ferocity.
+We had learned afterward that the mutant baboons had attacked the villages of Higashi and Ogimi, with the exact ferocity.
 It would take more than a studious observation to attempt to comprehend and annihilate the mutant baboons.
 In order to achieve that, we had to understand their complex nature and hostility.
 These baboons were dauntless and terrestrial.
 I was uncertain if they were territorial and herbivorous as normal baboons were, but I knew that their behavior exceeded the typical fury seen with natural baboons.
 They were seemingly commiscible, and this had to do with the indisputable fact that they were created and bred, from different cell structures of the baboon family.
 Their canines were much larger and sharper, and all had developed manes, which was an abnormal thing, since not all baboons had manes.
 I could not forget their long downward-sloping faces that transfixed with perturbation the villagers.

 I could not determine whether among them, there was the dominance of hierarchy imposed.
 It was extremely significant to obtain the necessary knowledge about these ferocious baboons as soon as possible, since they were a minatory peril to the Okinawans and the foreigners in the island.
 The horrifying notion of the rapid contagion of rabies was a hydrophobic concern to the people and government officials of the island.
 This troubling situation too was of great importance to the United States Army stationed at Okinawa.
 The police with reluctance did not want the involvement of the Americans in their local affairs, even though this was not implicitly expressed.
 Notwithstanding, what was tacitly demonstrated by the Okinawa Police was a sense of naivety and feckless obstinacy.
 Perhaps they were trying to be judicious in their rationality, but I thought it prudent to not be so overtly officious.
 Instead, I was blunt in my interposition, and I had sought the answers in my cautious importunity.

 Mr. Yabu concurred with my position and with immediacy, he had suggested firmly that we apprise the Americans of the lethal mutant baboons.
 If there was any prestigious scientist of Okinawa, who could be taken seriously, then it was Dr. Yabu.
 His efficacious efficiency was remarkable and respected by the Ryukyuan people of the island.
 While many Okinawans had forsaken their language for Japanese, he had embraced the Uchinaaguchi local tongue.
 The attacks of the baboons were like kamikaze attacks, relentless and audacious.
-I was strongly convinced that the baboon attacks were not merely territorial or reckless, but instead they were devised.
+I was strongly convinced that the baboon attacks were not merely territorial or reckless, instead they were devised.

 That meant they had to use the application of thought, which was illogical and fathomless in the twentieth century.
 I did not discern if there was the archetypal dominant alpha male among the horde that attacked the village.
 I had recognized their facial expressions and tact, but their vocalizations were more demonstrative than the usual baboon form of communication.
 I pondered the idea of whether or not the experiment of the baboons was irrevocable.
 Dr. Yabu did not have the reply to that fascinating query of mine.
 The immanence of that pensive presupposition would have to wait, until we could capture one of the baboons alive.
 That implied taking a very dangerous risk, but we had no other choice.
 We had decided to accomplish that task, while the police would attempt to locate the mutant baboons in the Yanbaru Forest.
 The Greater Naha Area of 1.3 million residents and 320 in the main city had to be defended.
 The United States Civil Administration of the Ryukyu Islands was informed the following morning of the attacks, as we left the Prefecture of Police to head toward the Yanbaru Forest.